emmanuelouedraogo/Badbuzz_detection/README.md

 ## 📜 Licence

-Distribué sous la licence KAIZOAPPS.
+Distribué sous la licence KAIZO.
 Voir `LICENSE` for for more information.

 ## ✉️ Contact